How cap and trade works

 - Cap: Limit carbon emissions.

-- Cap and trade is the policy that stopped acid rain.
+- It's the policy that stopped acid rain.

-- The same principles can be applied to stop climate change.
+- We can use it to stop climate change.